My Computer Doesn't Make Me Wonder Woman

 Every day I tell myself there’s work that I must do,

-but I go to one of my social sites and my mind goes all
+so I go to one of my social sites, my mind goes all askew.

 There are messages and comments I really must address,